KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FF-Evan-Roth-Red-Lines by shin10](https://github.com/shin10/MMM-FF-Evan-Roth-Red-Lines)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Typo: Found `Magic Mirror` in file `MMM-FF-Evan-Roth-Red-Lines.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-FF-Evan-Roth-Red-Lines.js`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Typo: Found `Magic Mirror` in file `MMM-FF-Evan-Roth-Red-Lines.css`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `MMM-FF-Evan-Roth-Red-Lines.css`: Replace it with `MagicMirror²`.
-6. Typo: Found `Magic Mirror` in file `MMM-FF-Evan-Roth-Red-Lines.scss`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `MMM-FF-Evan-Roth-Red-Lines.scss`: Replace it with `MagicMirror²`.
-7. Recommendation: Replace eslintrc by new flat config.
+8. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FF-Genius-Lyrics by shin10](https://github.com/shin10/MMM-FF-Genius-Lyrics)